Tesla recalls nearly all vehicles sold in US to fix system that monitors drivers using Autopilot

 The added controls and alerts will “further encourage the driver to adhere to their continuous driving responsibility,” the documents said.

-But safety experts said while the recall is a good step, it still makes the driver responsible and doesn’t fix the underlying problem that Tesla’s automated systems have trouble spotting and stopping for obstacles in their path.
+But safety experts said that, while the recall is a good step, it still makes the driver responsible and doesn’t fix the underlying problem that Tesla’s automated systems have with spotting and stopping for obstacles in their path.

 The recall covers models Y, S, 3 and X produced between Oct.
 5, 2012, and Dec.
 7 of this year.
 The update was to be sent to certain affected vehicles on Tuesday, with the rest getting it later.